-The U.S. Senate voted this weekend to advance the Sportsmen’s Act of 2012 (S. 3525), a broad-based package of legislative measures that promotes public hunting and angling access, habitat conservation and strongly funded resource management.
+WASHINGTON – The U.S. Senate voted early on Saturday to advance the Sportsmen’s Act of 2012 (S. 3525), a broad-based package of legislative measures that promotes public hunting and angling access, habitat conservation and strongly funded resource management.
+The Theodore Roosevelt Conservation Partnership, Association of Fish and Wildlife Agencies, Ducks Unlimited, The Nature Conservancy, Trout Unlimited and other members of the sportsmen’s community commended the decision.

-“In a Congress marked by partisan conflict and divisiveness, the Senate’s support of this sensible and comprehensive package of bills acknowledges the critical role played by responsible natural resources management in the United States,” said TRCP President and CEO Whit Fosburgh.
+“In a Congress marked by partisan conflict and divisiveness, the Senate’s support of this sensible and comprehensive package of bills acknowledges the critical role played by responsible natural resources management in the United States,” said TRCP President and CEO Whit Fosburgh, “and its emphasis on expanding public access for recreational opportunities – including hunting and angling – confirms the importance of these activities to our nation’s economy.”

-"The Sportsmen’s Act will be a boon for fish and game habitat by reauthorizing the National Fish and Wildlife Foundation and the National Fish Habitat Action Plan,” said Steve Moyer, vice president for government affairs at Trout Unlimited.
+“The Sportsmen’s Act will be a boon for fish and game habitat by reauthorizing the National Fish and Wildlife Foundation and the National Fish Habitat Action Plan,” Moyer said.
 “Both of these programs are an essential part of our efforts to build sustainable, on-the-ground partnerships that reconnect and restore coldwater fisheries, directly translating to more and better quality fishing opportunities.”

 Featuring the latest policy updates, staff adventures, top conservation leaders and much more, the TRCP Blog is a must read.
 Learn More